-U.S. Physical Therapy, Inc. (NYSE:USPH) has seen an increase in activity from the world's largest hedge funds recently.
-USPH was in 12 hedge funds' portfolios at the end of the third quarter of 2018.
-There were 10 hedge funds in our database with USPH holdings at the end of the previous quarter.
-Our calculations also showed that usph isn't among the 30 most popular stocks among hedge funds.
+U.S. Physical Therapy, Inc. (NYSE:USPH) investors should be aware of a decrease in enthusiasm from smart money lately.
+USPH was in 11 hedge funds' portfolios at the end of December.
+There were 12 hedge funds in our database with USPH positions at the end of the previous quarter.
+Our calculations also showed that USPH isn't among the 30 most popular stocks among hedge funds.

-Let's take a peek at the latest hedge fund action regarding U.S. Physical Therapy, Inc. (NYSE:USPH).
+Let's view the latest hedge fund action encompassing U.S. Physical Therapy, Inc. (NYSE:USPH).

-How have hedgies been trading U.S. Physical Therapy, Inc. (NYSE:USPH)?
+How are hedge funds trading U.S. Physical Therapy, Inc. (NYSE:USPH)?

-Heading into the fourth quarter of 2018, a total of 12 of the hedge funds tracked by Insider Monkey were long this stock, a change of 20% from the second quarter of 2018.
-Below, you can check out the change in hedge fund sentiment towards USPH over the last 13 quarters.
-So, let's examine which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+Heading into the first quarter of 2019, a total of 11 of the hedge funds tracked by Insider Monkey were long this stock, a change of -8% from one quarter earlier.
+On the other hand, there were a total of 8 hedge funds with a bullish position in USPH a year ago.
+So, let's see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 View table here if you experience formatting issues.